 Osaka Castle is more than one of Osaka’s best-loved landmarks.
 It is one of the most revered landmarks in all of Japan.
-The history of Osaka Castle dates to the late 16th century, when former general and warrior Toyotomi Hideyoshi commenced its construction as a gesture to unify his war-torn country.
+Tour Osaka Castle to discover a history that dates to the late 16th century, when former general and warrior Toyotomi Hideyoshi commenced construction as a gesture to unify his war-torn country.

 13 historical landmarks inside Osaka Castle

 - Ote-mon Gate

 - Sengan Turret

 - Enshogura Gunpowder Magazine

 - Castle walls, around Ote-mon Gate (three sections)

 Things to do at Osaka Castle

 - Osaka Castle Museum – housed in the Main Tower, Osaka Castle Museum offers a glimpse into Japanese history through displays of historical artifacts, murals and interactive exhibits.
 Step into the uniform of a samurai after viewing a five-part series about Hideyoshi and his vision for Osaka Castle.